Bears vs. 49ers prediction, odds, time: 'Sunday Night Football' picks by proven model

-Bears vs. 49ers prediction, odds, start time: Week 17 'Sunday Night Football' picks from advanced model
+Bears vs. 49ers prediction, odds, spread, time: Week 17 'Sunday Night Football' picks by proven model

 The SportsLine Projection Model has revealed its Chicago vs. San Francisco picks for 'Sunday Night Football' in Week 17

 A potential playoff preview takes place on 'Sunday Night Football' in NFL Week 17 as the Chicago Bears visit the San Francisco 49ers.
 Both teams are 11-4 and have already clinched postseason spots, but each still has a shot at the NFC's top overall seed if they win out.
 Chicago is coming off a 22-16 victory on Saturday over Green Bay, while San Francisco enters in off a 48-27 win over Indianapolis on Monday.
-George Kittle (ankle) is listed as questionable.
+George Kittle (ankle) is out for San Fran, but Ricky Pearsall is active.
+Chicago will be without Rome Odunze (foot), in addition to fellow wideout Olamide Zaccheaus.

 Kickoff is at 8:20 p.m.
 ET from Levi's Stadium in Santa Clara, Calif.
 These teams have alternated wins and losses over their last eight meetings, with San Fran prevailing in the last matchup.
 The latest 49ers vs. Bears odds have San Francisco as 3.5-point favorites, while the over/under for total points scored is 51.5 via DraftKings Sportsbook.
+The Niners are 10-5 against the spread, while the Bears are 9-5-1 ATS.
 Before making any Bears vs. 49ers picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model entered Week 17 on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.